 Who is Garrett Neiles?

-Garrett Neiles is realizing the depth that comes with maturity.
-The Winnipeg, Manitoba pop artist picked up the guitar as a way to connect, and, despite some time off for school and other pursuits, has been working on that dream ever since.
+Garrett Neiles is realizing the depth that comes with maturity and the satisfaction that comes with a growing sense of self.
+The Japanese-Canadian pop-rock artist from Winnipeg, Manitoba picked up the guitar as a way to connect and has been working on that dream ever since.

 After injuring his wrist while attending the University of Victoria on a golf scholarship, Neiles passed time in post-op healing physically and emotionally, contemplating who he is, his place in the world, what he truly values and what a healthy and happy life looks like.
 Recognizing his passion for performance and strong singing voice, Neiles married the latter to his guitar, developed a rock-and-roll rasp, and took cues from some of his favourite legacy artists like Rob Thomas’ (Matchbox 20) songwriting and Steven Tyler’s (Aerosmith) vocals.

 Neiles’ songwriting reflects a man dedicated to growth, who’s learning life’s complex corners and new, healthier ways to connect with himself and the world.
 Maturing made Neiles realize that writing about fragmented relationships, fleeting encounters and fractured states didn’t have the emotional impact they once had.
 His upcoming debut EP End of an Era seeks to harness the new dimensions he’s been folding into his life.
 Neiles explains, “I wanted to find topics that will help people grow that self-awareness like I was.”

 His third single “Floodgates” explored rock bottom, and the EP’s closing track, “End of an Era,” reflects when one’s not healed, there’s no plan yet, but there’s celebration in the need for change.
 Neiles’ experiences overcoming superficial relationships and different forms of addiction have taught him that the “end of an era” can be a powerful and teachable moment.